A Framework for Blockchain Architecture Design: Definitions and Main Results

 where $\overline{G}_{(t - \xi_t)_+}$ is a subgraph of $G_{(t - \xi_t)_+}$ which consists of those vertices $s$ such that $s + \nu_s \le (t - \xi_t)_+$.
 This corresponds to the vertex $t$ taking $\nu_t$ units of time to be created, and then to begin propagating, which is more realistic in the blockchain application context.

 The ``forward'' delay process connecting $t$ to $t + \nu_t$ for $t\ge 1$ has renewals which are stopping times.
 When $\pr(\xi = 1) > 0$, all of our results hold as-is since the intersection of independent renewal processes is again a renewal process with well understood gap distribution (see~\cite{AB16}), and since the regeneration times posses the required Markov property.
-We specifically point out the difference in the requirements on $\nu_1$ and $\xi_1$ for this setting: for $\nu_1$, we require irreducibility of the support, but for $\xi_1$, we require only information about its minimum value.
-For the more general situation, see the comments in Section~\ref{sec:disc}.
+We specifically point out the difference in the requirements on $\nu_1$ and $\xi$ for this setting: for $\nu_1$, we require irreducibility of the support, but for $\xi$, we require only that $\pr(\xi = 1) > 0$.